 The reader is made immediately aware of the benevolence of nature and the situation of this beautiful cottage.
 He makes use of personification to describe his surroundings and it is almost as though the natural world seeks to welcome and nurture him.
-Flowers and the sea are capitalised, again making them seem like dear friends.
+Flowers and the sea are capitalized, again making them seem like dear friends.
 The rose ‘peeps’ and the sea ‘faint(ly) murmur(s)’.
 This is a place of gentle growth and renewal.
 Left to thrive in their natural habitat, unobstructed by human interference, the ‘Myrtles blossom’d’ and ‘Thick Jasmins twined’.
 The fact that he also uses the personal pronoun ‘our’ when describing the flowers shows his love and affection for the place.

-Even through a stranger’s eyes this cottage and its situation ‘refresh’d the eye’.
+Even thoughr a stranger’s eyes this cottage and its situation ‘refresh’d the eye’.
 We see the Speaker’s disdain for the world of business as he feels his cottage ‘calm’d’ the wealthy passer by’s ‘thirst for idle gold’.
-All the verbs employed by Coleridge suggest that this is a place of reflection, there is noting rushed about this scene.
+All the verbs employed by Coleridge suggest that this is a place of reflection, there is nothing rushed about this scene.
 The stranger (thought to be a resident of nearby Bristol, therefore a Bristowa’s citizen) does not stroll, he ‘saunters’.
-The scene makes him ‘muse’, ‘pause’, ‘gaze’ and ‘sigh’.
-He is truly taken by the couple he encounters and the cottage itself, and seems wistful for a different way of life.
+The scene makes him ‘muse’, ‘pause’, ‘gaze’, and ‘sigh’.
+He is truly taken by the couple he encounters and the cottage itself and seems wistful for a different way of life.
 The repetition of ‘blessed’ indicates that he feels the presence of God or certainly some sense of spiritual renewal which he struggles to access in his everyday life, hence the oxymoron ‘pleas’d sadness’.

 The reader is drawn into an intimate moment when we can almost imagine the poet whispering into the ear of his ‘Beloved’.
-He addresses her ‘Such Sweet Girl!’ and the exclamation mark emphasises his joy at their being together in this exquisite place, so far removed from the everyday that they can listen to what really matters.
+He addresses her ‘Such Sweet Girl!’ and the exclamation mark emphasizes his joy at their being together in this exquisite place, so far removed from the every day that they can listen to what really matters.
 Even though at first they cannot see the ‘viewless sky-lark’ its song makes them aware of their luck in living in such a place of serenity.